HamzahFauzi/tacit-knowledge/Qudev/qopt/alignment.md

 ![Alignment](../assets/Alignment.png)<br>
 *Figure 1.
 Laser alignment with two mirrors (credit Alexander Franzen for the schematics)*

-Alignment procedure (step-by-step)
-1 — Rough aim & check reach

-• Turn the laser on at low power.
-If the beam currently does not hit M1 or M2 at all, rotate M1 coarse so the beam intercepts M1, then rotate M1 so the reflected beam reaches M2.
-Use a piece of card to see the spot locations.
-(Goal: ensure beam actually reaches M2 and then travels down toward the irises.)
+Here you will learn how to align the laser using two mirrors.
+The goal is to make the laser beam pass cleanly through the centers of Iris 1 (I1) and Iris2 (I2) using two mirrors (M1, M2) on kinematic mounts, as displayed in Figure 1.

+Step 1: Rough alignment with M1
+- Turn on the laser at low power.
+- Adjust M1’s yaw and pitch screws so the reflected beam reaches M2.
+- Use a white card near M2 to locate the spot.
+The goal: beam hits approximately the center of M2’s mirror.

-2 — Align the output axis with the irises using M2
+Step 2: Establish the output direction using M2

-• With the beam hitting M2, use M2’s tip/tilt to steer the reflected beam so it goes through the center of I1 and I2 simultaneously.
+- Now use M2’s kinematic screws (pitch/yaw) to steer the reflected beam.
-• Because I1 and I2 are collinear, steering M2 so the beam passes through both centers sets the final output direction.
+- Adjust M2 until the beam passes through the center of both irises (I1 & I2).
-(Important: make only small adjustments and watch both irises — you want the same centering on both.)

-3 — Make the beam hit the center of M2 using M1
+- Watch both irises: when both centers are illuminated simultaneously, your beam is straight.
+Don’t worry yet if the beam hits M2 slightly off-center — that will be fixed next.

+Step 3: Refine M1 to center the beam on M2
+- Place a white card just in front of M2 and mark its center.
-• Now adjust M1 so the beam strikes the center of M2 while still going through I1 and I2.
+- Adjust M1’s pitch/yaw so the beam spot hits the center of M2 without moving the beam through I1/I2 too much.
-• Small adjustments on M1 move the spot on M2; small adjustments on M2 change the downstream pointing.
-So:

-Turn M1 slightly to place the spot at M2’s center.
+- After each M1 tweak, recheck I1/I2 — small corrections on M2 may be needed.
+M1 controls beam position on M2,

-If that move knocked the irises off center, re-tweak M2 to recenter through I1/I2.
+M2 controls beam direction through I1/I2.
-• Repeat: alternate small tweaks on M1 (to position on M2) and M2 (to correct pointing through I1/I2) until both conditions are satisfied: beam centered on M2 and beam passes through both irises.

-4 — Fine tuning

-• Close the irises a little more and re-center.
-The beam should pass cleanly through both small apertures.
-• Walk the beam: if you move I2 further away and the beam remains centered in both, the beam is well collimated along that axis.
-• When satisfied, gently tighten the mirror mounts’ locks (first coarse tighten M2, then M1) and re-check — locking can nudge the alignment, so re-center if needed.
+Step 4: Iterate
+Alternate between:
+M1: moves beam position on M2,
+M2: directs beam through both irises.

+After a few small adjustments, you should have:
+✅ Beam centered on M2,
+✅ Beam passing through centers of I1 and I2.

+Step 5: Fine-tune
+- Gradually close the irises further.
+- If the beam still passes cleanly through both, your alignment is excellent.
+- Lock the mirror mounts (if they have lock nuts) and recheck.

+You can confirm collinearity by sliding I2 farther downstream — the beam should still go through both centers.